• Skip to primary navigation

 The Best Time to Visit the Cook Islands

-The tropical weather in the Cook Islands makes it a great destination for year-round travel.
+What is the best month to visit the Cook Islands?
+Well, the tropical weather in the Cook Islands makes it a great destination for year-round travel!
 The rainy season (their summer) begins in November and lasts until mid March or early April.
 This is when the water will be the warmest, but you might find the temperature outside of the water a little overwhelming at times.

 After our research, we decided to visit in the shoulder season of October (their spring) which is typically less windy than the wintertime and when you will find the best deals.
 December through April is their cyclone season so keep this in mind when planning your trip.